advantageous/j1-talks-2016/labs/lab2-todo-cassandra/README.md

 [Guava, Cassandra,](https://github.com/advantageous/reakt-guava) etc.
 [Elekt](http://advantageous.github.io/elekt/) uses Reakt for its reactive leadership election.
 [Lokate](http://advantageous.github.io/elekt/) uses Reakt for client side service discovery for DNS-A, DNS-SRV, Consul and Mesos/Marathon.
-[QBit uses Reakt] for its reactor implementations and supports Reakt `Promise`s and `Callback`s as first class citizens.
+[QBit uses Reakt](http://advantageous.github.io/qbit/) for its reactor implementations and supports

+Reakt `Promise`s and `Callback`s as first class citizens.

-You can use Reakt from gradle or maven.
+You can use *Reakt* from *gradle* or *maven*.

 #### Using from maven